willygodwin/weather-dashboard/README.md

 # weather-dashboard
 Overview -

 This week we were required to created a dynamic website that made use of a server side api's to show the weather from chosen locations.
-The task required the understanding of web-apis, including the use of ajax to fetch the apis and process the information and display the weather conditions.
+The task required the understanding of web-apis, including the use of ajax to fetch the apis and process the information to display the weather conditions.
 The user must specify a city in the input search box the information returned will be the current weather at that location and the 5 day forecast.
-The city will then be saved to the recent searches .
+The city will then be saved to the recent searches.
+Please see screenshots below for further information or click the link to the websites URL.

 Title bar -